I vini italiani più apprezzati: un viaggio tra eccellenza e tradizione

 3. Amarone della Valpolicella (Veneto)

-From the Veneto region comes theAmarone della Valpolicella, a red wine of great structure, known for its production by the appassimento method, which involves drying the grapes before vinification.
+From the Veneto region comes theAmarone della Valpolicella, a Red wine of large structure, known for its production by the appassimento method, which involves drying the grapes before vinification.
 This gives the wine a special concentration of sugars and aromas, making it one of the richest and most intense wines in Italy.

 • Recommended pairings: Excellent with braised meats, game and aged cheeses such as Parmigiano Reggiano.